PetterTech/blog/content/posts/2012-08-24-function-for-adding-photo-in-active-directory.md

 ---
 I have always been careful to avoid the really advanced and cool stuff in Powershell, like functions, arrays and such.

 But as I created the last script it hit me that it would be really cool to have it in a command, like set-adphoto.
-After some googling I found that funtions aren&#8217;t hard at all!
+After some googling I found that funtions aren't hard at all!

 Basically all I really had to do with the ad photo import script was to add &#8220;function Set-ADPhoto { &#8221; in front of the script and end it with a }